samascher/js-ajax-lesson/readme.md

 - __Compact__ - With AJAX, several application features can be handled using a single web page.
 That means we modularize our app into smaller bits, and it becomes easier to work on.

-- __Backend Separated from Front-end__ - Applications that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
+- __Back-end Separated from Front-end__ - Applications that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
 Some developers can be dedicated to building an API that just serves data, and others can focus on consuming that data and building interfaces.

 ### Disadvantages